NaNiEm/Chronograph/README.md

 ## User Stories
 The following are **core** user stories:

-- [ ] User can see a map.
+- [ ] User can see a map with pre-set train station (Bart / Caltrain) pins.
-- [ ] User can set a designated location by dropping a pin.
+- [ ] User can set a designated location by picking and setting a pin as a destination.
+- [ ] User can toggle between list view and map view.
-- [ ] User can set a designated location by typing in an address.
+- [ ] User can see ETA and distance left.
 - [ ] User can receive a sound notification as default or when necessary.
 - [ ] User can change the type of alarm they would receive (vibrate, sound, banner).
-- [ ] User can have my phone set to silent and still have the alarm go off.
+- [ ] User can have phone set to silent and still have the alarm go off.

 The following are **optional** user stories:

+- [ ] Run in background.
+- [ ] Offline mode.
+- [ ] View commute history (requires profile).
 - [ ] User can pick a sound file as their alarm.
 - [ ] User can check weather of end-destination.
 - [ ] User can allow for alarm notifications to be sent to their phone’s messenger.